What are the most important Google Analytics metrics you can measure, and what can you use that data for?

 Which pages on your site are visitors landing on?
 Finding out which pages people are entering your site on can help you gain a lot of insights, such as:

-- What keyword(s) you must have rankings for
+- What keyword(s) your website is ranking for

 - Which links people are clicking on from your social media profiles